Parsa-Sedigh/leetcode-oversimplified/424-longest-repeating-character-replacement/solution.md

 way the `length - maxF <= k` condition is going to be true.
 So if our maxF is downgraded(l is moved forward), we don't have to actually update it, we don't need to look through the entire hashmap to find the new maxF.
 But if we increase the maxF, then we do want to update our maxF and increase it and it's obviously `O(1)`.

+So not decreasing maxF doesn’t affect correctness because the algorithm ensures res reflects the longest valid window encountered during the process.
+While an outdated maxF may lead to insufficient shrinking, the maximum res is set when the window is valid, and subsequent steps don’t incorrectly inflate it.

 `Time: O(n)`